MichaelMelfi/Obsidian-Second-Brain/Overcoming Porn 30 day Devotional.md

 You can hide it better when no one knows.

 4. Have you noticed that you use porn to medicate the pains and discomforts of life? how?
-Yes, if i am upset I might be tempted, wh
+Yes, if I am upset I might be tempted, when I am alone I might be tempted. it is always when I am on my own